jjesusfilho/stf/README.md

 ### Read metadata

 Suppose you want to download the metadata from the Brazilian Supreme Court panel opinions with the expression "excesso de prazo".
-You can run this function:
+You can apply this function:

 ``` r
 df<-stf_opinion_metadata(open_search="excesso de prazo")